-Granuloma annulare is a long-term (chronic) skin disease consisting of a rash with reddish bumps arranged in a circle or ring.
+Granuloma annulare (GA) is a long-term (chronic) skin disease consisting of a rash with reddish bumps arranged in a circle or ring.

-Granuloma annulare most often affects children and young adults.
+GA most often affects children and young adults.
 It is slightly more common in females.

-Granuloma annulare usually causes no other symptoms, but the rash may be slightly itchy.
+GA usually causes no other symptoms, but the rash may be slightly itchy.

-Patients usually notice a ring of small, firm bumps (papules) over the backs of the forearms, hands, or feet.
+People usually notice a ring of small, firm bumps (papules) over the backs of the forearms, hands, or feet.
 Occasionally, they may find a number of rings.

 Exams and Tests

+GA can resolve on its own.
+You may not need treatment for GA, except for cosmetic reasons.
 Very strong steroid creams or ointments are sometimes used to clear up the rash more quickly.
 Injections of steroids directly into the rings may also be effective.
-Some health care providers may choose to freeze the bumps with liquid nitrogen.
+Some providers may choose to freeze the bumps with liquid nitrogen.

 When to Contact a Medical Professional

-Habif TP.
+Dinulos JGH.
 Cutaneous manifestations of internal disease.
-In: Habif TP, ed.
-Clinical Dermatology.
-5th ed.
-Philadelphia, PA: Elsevier Mosby; 2009:chap 26.
+In: Dinulos JGH, ed.
+Habif's Clinical Dermatology.
+7th ed.
+Philadelphia, PA: Elsevier; 2021:chap 26.